 by Amanda Mears

-Target a price range.
-Foam mattresses can range greatly in price, depending on certain features, so the first thing you'll want to do when purchasing one is to narrow your price range.
+Target a price range: Foam mattresses can range greatly in price, depending on certain features, so the first thing you'll want to do when purchasing one is to narrow your price range.
 This will help you eliminate extraneous mattress options from the start.
-Standard foam mattresses can start around $150, while luxury beds may cost an average of $2,000.
+Standard foam mattresses can start around $150, while luxury beds may cost over $2,000.

-Memory foam vs. latex.
-If you're concerned with keeping your bedding environmentally friendly, you may want to look at latex.
+Choose memory foam, gel memory foam, or latex: If you're concerned with keeping your bedding environmentally friendly, you may want to look at latex.
 Made from liquid taken from rubber trees, latex foam mattresses are typically firmer than mattresses made from memory foam.
 Memory foam mattresses are made from synthetic materials, but they are more elastic and cradle your joints better than latex.
-Both mattresses are hypoallergenic and great for allergy sufferers.
+Gel memory foam has all the support of traditional foam, but it is infused with gel beads, which allows for better airflow and a cooler sleeping surface.
+All mattresses are hypoallergenic and great for allergy sufferers.
 If you want a bed of medium firmness, choose a mattress with a latex core and a memory foam topper.

-Look at thickness and density.
-Depending on your needs, foam mattresses can range in thickness and be anywhere from 6 to 14 inches.
+Look at thickness: Depending on your needs, foam mattresses can range in thickness and be anywhere from 6 to 14 inches.
 A 6-inch foam mattress will generally provide as much support as a foam topper, while a foam mattress that is 14 inches typically includes a firm core and lots of padding.